Team-Uniken/api.relid.uniken.com/source/index.md

 ## Mutual identity and authentication

 <u>Relative Identity</u> (or <u>REL-ID</u> for short) is a mutual identity that encapsulates/represents uniquely, the relationship between 2 parties/entities.
 This mutual identity is mathematically split in two, and one part each is distributed securely to the communicating parties.
 The identity of each end-point party/entity is thus relative to the identity of the other end-point party/entity.
-REL-ID can be used to represent the relationship between user and app, user and user, or app and other app, thus providing a holistic digital identity model
+REL-ID can be used to represent the relationship between user and app, user and user, or app and other app, thus providing a holistic digital identity model.

 The protocol handshake that authenticates the REL-ID between 2 parties/entities is RMAK which is short form for <b><u>R</u>EL-ID <u>M</u>utual <u>A</u>uthentication and <u>K</u>ey-exchange</b>.
 It is a unique and patented protocol handshake that enables MITM-resistant, true mutual authentication.
 As specified in the name, key-exchange is a by-product of a successful RMAK handshake and the exchanged keys are used for downstream privacy of communications over the authenticated channel.

-<aside class="notice"><i><b><u>Agent REL-ID</u></b> and <b><u>User REL-ID</u></b></i> -
+<aside class="notice"><i><b><u>Agent REL-ID</u></b> and <b><u>User REL-ID</u></b></i>
 <li>An <u><b>Agent REL-ID</b></u> is used to represent the relationship between software application and the REL-ID platform backend.
 <li>An <u><b>User REL-ID</b></u> is used to represent the relationship between end-user of the application and the REL-ID platform backend.
 <br>